 Virtual Private Networks create a secure encrypted tunnel between your computer and other network security services participants.
 So they should add another layer onto the processing needed when playing games, right?

 Well, actually VPNs can make your gaming experience faster.
 This isn't necessarily intuitive at first glance, but it makes sense when you break things down.

 If you've been suffering from annoying lag during multiplayer sessions, it could be due to ISP throttling.
 When traffic levels rise, many ISPs restrict the amount of data available for each connection, causing speeds to drop considerably.

-With a VPN, you can route your traffic through the fastest available server, anywhere in the world.
+With a Top rated VPN, you can route your traffic through the fastest available server hosting for Rust, anywhere in the world.
 And your ISP won't have a clue who you are, or where your data is going, so throttling is out of the question.